esamarathon/predictions/docs/Architecture.md

 The `controllers` directory contains all the routes/endpoints the server exposes.
 These should contain the business logic and be as minimal as possible.
 The core functionality should be handled in the services.

+The `middleware` directory contains files with methods that transform the incoming and outgoing HTTP requests.

 The `services` directory contains files with methods the controllers call.
 These should not have business logic.

 #### Files